bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 ### Package Metadata Is Often Stripped from `package.json`

-Because you can't simply publish packages from a monorepo without a mountain of scripts and tooling, monorepo-sourced packages often rewrite `package.json` (we have to differentiate which `package.json` we're talking about in monorepos!) in a way that accidentally (or intentionally, for devs who prefer to move a bespoke minification step into the `npm publish` lifecycle for no stated reason) strips useful and important metadata.
+Because you can't simply publish packages from a monorepo without a mountain of scripts and tooling, monorepo-sourced packages often rewrite `package.json` (we have to differentiate which package.json we’re talking about in a monorepo!) in a way that accidentally (or intentionally, for devs who prefer to move a bespoke minification step into the `npm publish` lifecycle for no stated reason) [strips useful and important metadata](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#repository).

 ### Package Metadata Is Often Wrong or Incomplete